awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

 # Creating a DNS zone to manage your domain’s DNS records in Amazon Lightsail<a name="lightsail-how-to-create-dns-entry"></a>

- *Last updated: May 7, 2020*
+ *Last updated: November 4, 2020*

-To map your domain name, such as `example.com`, to your Amazon Lightsail instance, you add a record to the Domain Name System \(DNS\) of your domain\.
-You can manage domain DNS records at the registrar where the domain name was registered, or manage them separately using another DNS hosting provider, such as Lightsail\.
+To route traffic for your domain name, such as `example.com`, to your Amazon Lightsail instance, you add a record to the Domain Name System \(DNS\) of your domain\.
+You can manage the DNS records of your domain using the registrar where you registered your domain, or you can manage them using Lightsail\.

 We recommend that you transfer management of your domain's DNS records to Lightsail\.
-This allows you to efficiently administer all of your instance resources in one place—the Lightsail console\.
-You can create up to three DNS zones in Lightsail\.
-If you require more than three DNS zones, because you manage more than three domain names, we recommend using Route 53 to manage the DNS of all your domains\.
-You can use Route 53 to point your domain name to your Lightsail instance\.
+This allows you to efficiently administer your domain and compute resources together in one place—Lightsail\.
+You can manage the DNS records of your domain using Lightsail by creating a Lightsail DNS zone\.
+You can create up to three Lightsail DNS zones\.
+If you require more than three DNS zones, because you manage more than three domain names, we recommend using Amazon Route 53 to manage the DNS of all of your domains\.
+You can use Route 53 to route traffic for your domain to your Lightsail resources\.
 For more information about managing DNS with Route 53, see [Using Amazon Route 53 to point a domain to an Amazon Lightsail instance](amazon-lightsail-using-route-53-to-point-a-domain-to-an-instance.md)\.

-This guide shows you how to create a DNS zone in the Lightsail console so that you can transfer management of your domain’s DNS records to Lightsail\.
+This guide shows you how to create a Lightsail DNS zone for your domain, and how to transfer management of your domain's DNS records to Lightsail\.
+After transferring management of your domain's DNS records to Lightsail, you will continue to manage renewals and billing for your domain at your domain's registrar\.

-**Note**
+**Important**
-You continue to manage renewals and billing for your domain at your domain registrar, even after transferring management of your domain's DNS records to Lightsail\.
+Any changes you make to the DNS of your domain might require several hours to propagate through the internet's DNS\.
+Because of this, you should keep the DNS records of your domain in place at your domain's current DNS hosting provider while the transfer of management to Lightsail propagates\.
+This ensures that traffic for your domain continues to route to your resources uninterrupted while the transfer takes place\.

 **Contents**
 + [Step 1: Complete the prerequisites](#lightail-creating-dns-zone-prerequisites)